joostlubach/random-set/README.md

 The following templates are supported:

 * Anything with an `each` method that returns an Enumerator.
 * Procs or lambdas.
-One argument is passed: the number of the current iteration.
+One (optional) argument is passed: the number of the current iteration.
 * An instance of any class that has a `next` method.
 If this class also has a `count` method, it is considered a fixed-size template.